jomiller/vscode-rtags/README.md

 `rtags.completion.enabled`: If true, code completion will be enabled.

 `rtags.completion.maxResults`: Maximum number of code completion results to report.

+`rtags.highlighting.enabled`: If true, document symbol highlighting will be enabled.

 `rtags.misc.compilationDatabaseDirectory`: If not empty, the compilation database directory to use instead of the workspace root.